oracle/truffleruby/doc/contributor/interop.md

 ### `KEYS`

-If the receiver is a Ruby `Array`, return an array of indices in bounds.

-Otherwise, if the receiver is a Ruby `Hash`, return the hash keys converted to strings.
+If the receiver is a Ruby `Hash`, return the hash keys converted to strings.

 Otherwise, return all method names via `receiver.methods`, and instance